Sutton Place Hotel Toronto

-The Sutton Place Hotel was initially a 33-storey hotel and apartment building located at 955 Bay Street in Toronto, Ontario, Canada.
-Designed by the architectural firm Webb Zerafa Menkès Housden and operating from 1967 to 2012, Sutton Place was one of Toronto's most luxurious hotels and was known for frequently hosting dignitaries and celebrities.
-It was operated by the Sutton Place Hotel Company (SP), which also manages hotel properties in Halifax, Revelstoke and Vancouver (The Sutton Place).

-History
+The Sutton Place Hotel Toronto is a Canadian luxury hotel located in Toronto, Ontario.
+The current Sutton Place Hotel Toronto is situated at 355 King Street West.
+Between 1967 and 2012, the hotel occupied a grand building on Bay Street.

+The hotel in its new location is now under the full ownership and operations of The Sutton Place Hotels, having been rebranded from King Blue Hotel Toronto.
+The Sutton Place Hotels also manages hotel properties in Halifax, Nova Scotia; Revelstoke, British Columbia and Vancouver, British Columbia (The Sutton Place).
+The namesake of the hotel chain stems from and after the Surrey manor house Sutton Place.

+Former Location

+Between 1967 and 2012, the Sutton Place Hotel was located at the intersection of Bay Street and Wellesley Street.

-The Sutton Place project was developed by Max Tanenbaum of York Steel and the lawyer David Dennis.
-The architectural firm Webb Zerafa Menkès Housden – the descendant of Peter Dickinson Associates – designed the building, which along with the hotel included luxury apartments on the upper floors.
-The top floor of the hotel, thirty-three stories high, held the restaurant "Stop 33" which featured a starlight ceiling and tall windows.
+An example of Brutalist architecture, the building was developed by Max Tanenbaum, the founder of York Steel, and the lawyer David Dennis.
+The architectural firm Webb Zerafa and Menkès (now WZMH Architects) – the descendant of Peter Dickinson Associates – designed the building, which along with the hotel included luxury apartments on the upper floors.

+The design echoed the Southland Center in Dallas, which was also a monolith that featured a large block-letter name at the top.
+Floors 1-10 served as the hotel, floors 11-32 as private apartments.
+The 32nd and top floor, which was numbered 33 due to the exclusion of a 13th floor, offered panoramic views of the city through the restaurant Stop 33, which featured a starlight ceiling and tall windows.
 Also included in the structure were two pools, a pub, a banquet hall and an office building.
 The lobby featured a mural painted by Shirley Tattersfield depicting Canada's history, a tribute to the country's centennial that year.
 At the time of its opening, Sutton Place was the tallest building in Toronto north of Queen Street.